c0decrafter89/first-light-codex/README.md

 ├── /cosmology              # Frameworks of communal gravity and ecological integration ├── /systems                # Mechanics of soft boundaries and cross-generational friction └── /narratives             # AI-empowered visualizations and vignettes of pre-contact life

+> "I’m just a human being trying to make it in a world that is very rapidly losing its understanding of being human." — John Trudell